ieisystem/kaytus.ksmanage/docs/collect_log_module.rst

 ..
 Description

-- Collect logs on kaytus Server,it takes about 5 minutes.
+- Collect logs on kaytus Server, it takes about 5 minutes.

 ..
 Aliases